MmelodYy/DunHuangStitch/README.md

 <p align="center">` Institute of Digitization of Cultural Relics, Dunhuang Research Institute</p>

 ## Dataset (Synthetic dunhuang dataset)
 We use the synthetic dunhuang dataset to train and evaluate our method.
+To gain access to this dataset, please contact the author via email for specific details, as it is subject to private permissions requirements.
-Please refer to [S-DunHuang]() for more details about this dataset.
+Certain portions of the data have previously been made available as open source.
+Please refer to the provided links for specific information.
+Please refer to [Dunhuang-inpainting](https://drive.google.com/file/d/1zqFX_gg6Pp4kf4PrmKB7NIojQDSxS3xr/view) for more details about this dataset.

 ## Dataset (Real dunhuang dataset)
 We use the real dunhuang dataset to train and evaluate our method.
-Please refer to [R-DunHuang]() for more details about this dataset.
+To gain access to this dataset, please contact the author via email for specific details, as it is subject to private permissions requirements.

 ## Dataset (Natural scene dataset)
 We use the UDIS-D dataset to train and evaluate our method.
 Please refer to [UDIS]() for more details about this dataset.